Mills Memorial Hospital Replacement - Terrace, BC

 I'm curious about the layout of the new Labor & Delivery rooms.
 What amenities are provided in each room for laboring women and their families?

-trinadavis86 asked over 1 year ago
+trinadavis86 asked about 2 years ago

 The birthing unit in the new hospital will have six Labour, Delivery, Recovery and Postpartum (LDRP) rooms.
 Women will labour and deliver, as well as recover and receive postpartum care in the same room.
 This means women will no longer have to move rooms after delivery as they do in the current hospital.